decentdao/fractal-docs/rootdaos/types.md

 This will integrate with our existing Azorius module, and allow for multiple NFTs to be "registered" on the strategy, with optional voting weights for each NFT collection given voting power.

-NFT voting *subDAOs* will also have an associated Freeze Guard contract, identical to Token Voting subDAOs.
+NFT voting *sub-Safes* will also have an associated Freeze Guard contract, identical to Token Voting sub-Safes.